Remember the old days where a voltage meter would be a perfect indicator of your remaining battery capacity?

 Two ways Shunt

 Two-way shunts are more popular in off-grid solar systems.
-They offer a complete visualization of the state of charge of your battery.
+They offer a complete visualization of your battery’s state of charge.

 Shunt Displays

-We will need a display to display the state of charge of a battery.
+We will need a display to show the battery’s state of charge.
 These displays are mostly the same.
-There will be a plug on the shunt itself where you have to plug the wire into and then you will have it working.
+There will be a plug on the shunt itself where you have to plug the wire into, and then you will have it working.
 The shunt and the display work together, so you cannot get a shunt from brand A and a display from brand B.

-You need to enter the capacity of the battery and charge the battery until its full.
+You need to enter the battery’s capacity and charge it until it’s full.
 Then you set the capacity to 100%.

 Here are some popular options: